latonv/MillerRabinPrimality/README.md

 A prime number will never be labeled composite by this algorithm (always a probable prime).

 Primitive BigInt values are used for arbitrary-size inputs and outputs.
-Accordingly, this library requires a Node.js or browser version that supports primitive BigInts.
+Accordingly, this library requires a Node.js or browser version that supports primitive BigInts:

+ - Node.js v10.4.0+
+ - Firefox v68+
+ - Chrome v67+
+ - Edge v79+
+ - Safari v14+
+ - Opera v54+

 ## Usage